 And finally, heartfelt wisdom from my inbox, by Kierten Mooney -

-Enjoy!
-With love, Allison
+Always love, Allison

 Do you ever think that life is totally bizarre?
 Are you ever curious as to why things happen and why you are faced with certain life experiences?
 I sure am!
 Life happens and we cause some situations while other situations we have no control over.
 I am truly beginning to understand that every situation in life is an opportunity to come back to self.